Can you give a cat a haircut? Yes. You can!

 This cut doesn’t add stripes, unfortunately, but it does give your cat an all-over finish that gives the illusion that a small tiger is living in your house.
 There is no mane or poofy tail.
 This cut will trim the fur all over your cat’s body.

 You can usually choose the depth of the cut or how long or short you want the fur to be.
-The groomer will also trim the tail but without the fancy finish at the end.
+The groomer will also trim the tail but without a fancy finish at the end.

 This cut is great for long-haired cats in the summer heat and carries all of the benefits of the lion cut in terms of reducing shedding and dander.